ademone/pyhangman/README.md

 # pyhangman
-Simple hangman written in python
+Simple hangman written in Python.

+Chooses random word from a given wordlist.
+Asks the user for input characters.